Mooler0410/LLMsPracticalGuide/README.md

 - **News summarization and evaluation in the era of gpt-3** Arxiv 2022 [Paper](https://arxiv.org/abs/2209.12356)
 - **Is chatgpt a good translator? yes with gpt-4 as the engine** Arxiv 2023 [Paper](https://arxiv.org/abs/2301.08745)
 - **Multilingual machine translation systems from Microsoft for WMT21 shared task**, WMT2021 [Paper](https://aclanthology.org/2021.wmt-1.54/)
-- **Can ChatGPT understand too? a comparative study on chatgpt and fine-tuned bert**, Arxiv 2023, [Paper](https://arxiv.org/pdf/2302.10198.pdf)
+- **Can ChatGPT understand too?
+A comparative study on chatgpt and fine-tuned bert**, Arxiv 2023, [Paper](https://arxiv.org/pdf/2302.10198.pdf)